anahitajoshi/SearchRipple/README.md

 4. Ignore/remove noise words

 **TO DO**
-_ASAP:_
+* Update to use Stanford Stop Word Removal Annotator & do not remove "and" or "or"
 * Does SQL query need to search all tables?
-* Update to use Stanford Stop Word Removal Annotator & do not remove "and" or "or"

 5. Lemmatization and stemming